thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/external-nodes.md

 ---

-External Nodes used to connect Thingsboard with External Services.
+External Nodes used are used to interact with external systems.

 * TOC
 {:toc}